estevebadia/switch_config/README.md

 git clone https://github.com/estevebadia/switch_config.git
 ```
 ## Setup
 After having downloaded the plugin code, login to Moodle with administrator rights and install the plugin.
 Fill in the configuration settings *Kaltura host* and *LTI user_id paramater*.
-The options for Id are the standard user fields `user id`, `username`, `email` and `idnumber` and any custom profile field of type text.
+The options for Id are the standard user fields `id`, `username`, `email` and `idnumber` and any custom profile field of type text.
 It is important that you set a valid *Kaltura host* before configuring the tools.

 In order to add the external tools, go to  *Site administration* > *Plugins* > *Activity modules* > *External tool* > *Manage tools*.
 Tool URLs provide the basic tool configuration options, but some settings can't be configured from the tool url and we must set them manually.
 Follow the steps:
 ### Add Media gallery external tool